mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/call/authenticate-alice/kotlin.md

 # Authenticate your User

-Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the users.
+Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the user.

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/login-screen-user.png